 So you’re ready to part with your tattoo.
-Of course, you want to make the process as simple and successful as possible, and it’s not unlikely that these goals have led you to consider tattoo removal cream.
-The idea of an at-home tattoo removal cream that works by erasing your unwanted tattoo art is obviously appealing, but how does tattoo removal cream work and is it actually effective?
+Of course, you want to make the process as simple and successful as possible, and you’ve probably considered tattoo removal cream.
+The idea of an at-home tattoo removal cream that works by erasing your unwanted tattoo art is appealing, but how does tattoo removal cream work, and is it effective?
 We’re here to tell you what we know.

-Tattoo removal creams are applied as topical treatments and most commonly use hydroquinone or trichloroacetic acid (TCA) as the active removal agent.
+Tattoo removal creams are applied as topical treatments.
+They use hydroquinone or trichloroacetic acid (TCA) as the active removal agent.
 These two chemicals function quite differently from one another.

 TCA tattoo removal induces a chemical burn—and yes, that is as scary as it sounds.
-TCA tattoo removal creams work by burning or peeling away layers of the epidermis in an apparent effort to free some of the ink pigment stuck way below in the dermis.
-Effectiveness is low, and the possibility of scarring is extremely high.
-More likely than not, you’ll be left with a significant scar in place of or in addition to your existing tattoo.
+TCA tattoo removal creams work by burning or peeling away epidermis layers in an apparent effort to free some of the ink pigment stuck way below in the dermis.
+Unfortunately, effectiveness is low, and the possibility of scarring is exceptionally high.
+You’ll likely be left with a significant scar.
 Creams that use TCA for tattoo removal are perhaps your worst option.

 Hydroquinone, on the other hand, takes a less damaging albeit equally ineffective approach.
-The chemical hydroquinone is actually used by dermatologists to treat epidermal melasma, a condition involving irregular pigmentation in the epidermis.
-Hydroquinone is effective in fading irregular pigmentation in cases of epidermal melasma but is not effective in treating other kinds of melasma—namely dermal and mixed melasma.
-These cases involve irregular pigmentation of the dermis (the same layer of tissue where ink particles reside) as opposed to the epidermis.
-In these cases, hydroquinone is simply too superficial to get the job done.
+Dermatologists use hydroquinone to treat epidermal melasma, which involves irregular pigmentation in the epidermis.
+Hydroquinone is effective in fading uneven pigmentation.
+However, hydroquinone is too superficial to get the job done when it comes to tattoo removal.
 The chemical is not capable of affecting any condition that occurs in the dermis—including tattoos.
 Additionally, it has been shown to cause eczema.
 Like TCA tattoo removal, the drawbacks of this option greatly outweigh the benefits.

 There are creams out there that don’t rely on either TCA or hydroquinone as active ingredients.
-They are difficult to find, and as far as we have found, reviews always reveal them to be scams (for example, this $55 Tattoo-Off Cream with review after review warning how ineffective it is).
+They are difficult to find, and as far as we have found, reviews always reveal them to be scams.
 In fact, regardless of their composition, tattoo removal creams turn out to be scams far too frequently.
-This probably has to do with the fact that their production is altogether unregulated by the FDA, allowing essentially anyone to market ineffective treatments to hopeful buyers.
+This probably has to do with the fact that their production is altogether unregulated by the FDA, allowing anyone to market ineffective treatments to hopeful buyers.

 Before you become too discouraged, please allow us to point you in a hopeful direction: Laser tattoo removal.
-It is undeniably the most effective method, and lots of people don’t realize that many of the qualities that make tattoo removal cream so appealing are offered by laser tattoo removal as well.
+It is undeniably the most effective method, and many people don’t realize that the qualities that make tattoo removal cream so appealing are offered by laser tattoo removal.
 Perhaps the sheer use of the word “laser” leads people to believe the process is dauntingly complex.
-On the contrary, we actually find it to be the most straightforward, logical method of tattoo removal.
-The gist is this: A laser shatters the large ink particles stuck in your dermis, making them small enough for WBCs to carry away.
-The WBCs do their job and just like that, the tattoo is gone.
-It’s not rocket science, but if you’re interested in more technical details you can read about them here.
+On the contrary, we find it to be the most straightforward, logical method of tattoo removal.
+A laser shatters the large ink particles stuck in your dermis, making them small enough for WBCs to carry away.
+The WBCs do their job, and just like that, the tattoo is gone.

 Another common misconception is that laser tattoo removal costs will eat up your entire life savings.
 Sources promoting tattoo removal cream will tell you the procedure costs thousands and thousands of dollars.
-Perhaps in the most complex cases the price begins to approach these figures, but in many instances the entire removal comes to less than $1000.
+In most instances, the entire removal comes to less than $1,000.

-The day an effective tattoo removal cream is invented will be a glorious day and we will be right alongside you celebrating, but it certainly hasn’t arrived yet.
-For the sake of your health, your time, and success of the process: If you’re thinking about tattoo removal, stay away from creams.
+The day an effective tattoo removal cream is invented will be a glorious day, and we will be right alongside you celebrating, but it certainly hasn’t arrived yet.
+If you’re thinking about tattoo removal, stay away from creams.